kodecocodes/vt_android_mvvm/v1/for_instructor/07-testing-the-view-model.markdown

 # Android MVVM
 # 07 - Testing the View Model

+## Demo

 In testing the model layer, we used TDD.

 For the view model, we'll now add a test for the view model we've just created.

 Since the viewmodel depends on CreatureGenerator in the model layer, we'll create a mock creature generator in our view model test, to ensure that we're isolating the test to the view model.
+We'll create the mock creature generator using the Mockito library.

 In the app module build.gradle, add the Mockito dependency to the testImplementation: